UST-Robotics-Team/Software-Tutorial-2025-Notes/tutorial-1-basic-io/Homework.md

 char* ALPHABET = "ABCDEFGHIJKLMNOPQRSTUVWXYZ";
 ```
 These 2 arrays will be provided to you.
-(You can copy them and put them into your code if you want.)
+(You can copy them and put them into your code if you want)\
+(If so, go to `main.c` and scroll up, and put them below the lines `/* Private define ------------------------------------------------------------*/` and `/* USER CODE BEGIN PD */`)
-Hint: You might find writing a helper function to convert between the morse code and letters useful.
+- **Hint**: You might find writing a helper function to convert between the morse code and letters useful.
+- You can use the function `tft_force_clear{}` to clear the tft screen.

 ### Part 1: The Inputs